labi-le/sway-wallpaper/README.md

-# history-wallpaper
+# sway-wallpaper

-"History Wallpaper" - a project that uses search queries from your browser history to find and set images as your wallpaper.
-Automatically update your desktop background with relevance to your interests.
+Sway Wallpaper - a project that dynamically manages the wallpaper on the Sway desktop.
+It can use browser history to search for images, and it can also use a search phrase to search for images on the web.
+Several wallpaper managers are supported, as well as several image search APIs
 ## Working mode
 - Browser history search mode
 - Search by phrase mode (`search-phrase` option)